sapcc/limes/README.md

 resource usage in all projects in all domains, so that users can make informed decisions about resource allocation at all levels of the hierarchy.

+## Choices

-Limes also takes over the handling of initial project quotas: All quotas for a new project (or domain) will be set to zero initially, until a sufficiently privileged user approves quota explicitly.
+Limes can take over the handling of initial project quotas: All quotas for a new project (or domain) will be set to zero initially, until a sufficiently privileged user approves quota explicitly.

+As a unique feature, Limes can also track physical resources that are shared between multiple OpenStack clusters.

+Quota and usage data can be exposed as [Prometheus metrics](https://prometheus.io) for monitoring and alerting.

 # Documentation